shawna-p/mysterious-messenger/docs/phone-calls.rst

 Additionally, if the player is using the game but has not yet played the 10:20 chatroom by 13:30, then if the game is open at 13:30 they will receive an incoming call which they can either accept or reject.
 This acts the same way as if the incoming call had been received immediately after playing the chatroom.

+You can also change the dialogue of a phone call depending on whether the player picked up when the character first called, or if they are calling the character back.
+For more on that, see :ref:`Phone Callbacks`.

 Creating a Story Call
 =====================